lsst-sitcom/sitcomtn-027/donutfinding.rst

 brightness of the light is uniform.
 If the secodary is displaced, then the obscuration moves off center and a planar tilt in surface brightness appears.

 Sequences of images were acquired with the secondary mirror displaced on an x-y grid.
 The resulting images were analyzed to ascertain the offset between the centers of the primary and secondary mirrors.
 In addition, a planar fit to the annular surface brightness was performed.
-The eentroid offsets in x and y and the surface brightness gradient were fitted to the x,y mirror displacement in order to determine the best-position of the secondary.
+The centroid offsets in x and y and the surface brightness gradient were fitted to the x,y mirror displacement in order to determine the best-position of the secondary.
 That can then be compared to the best-position as determined by the wavefront curvature code.

 The secondary support spiders obscure the annular donut, and the images contain some cosmic rays and detector artifacts.
-This requires trimming pixel array to retain only meaningful surface brightness measurements.
+This requires trimming pixel arrays to retain only meaningful surface brightness measurements.

 Data
 ====
 We used the data from the November 2021 run of AuxTel. specifically we used images ``seq_num`` 501-554 for this analysis.
 We found that our analysis was improved by driving the secondary further out of focus than the amount typically used for the wavefront curvature sensing.
-For the images analyzed here, the focus offset of the seecondary was ZZ mm.
-The grid of secondary offsets spanned :math:`\pm` XX mm.
+For the images analyzed here, the axial offset of the seecondary was 8 mm.
+The grid of latteral offsets spanned :math:`\pm` 4 mm.

 .. figure:: /_static/cutout.png
   :name: cutout